Thousand Oaks Dental Implants

 - Offers Long Term Success: Dental implants have by far the best long-term success rates of any treatment option as documented in scientific literature for over four decades.
 Because dental implants are designed to last a lifetime, they have a better long-term success rate than any other tooth replacement option.
-Documented clinical research demonstrates that dental implants have a success rate of over 95%, which is significantly higher that tooth-supported bridges and partial or full dentures.
+Documented clinical research demonstrates that dental implants have a success rate of over 95%, which is significantly higher than tooth-supported bridges and partial or full dentures.

 - Is Cost Effective: Since dental implants are designed to last a lifetime, preserve bone and do not compromise the long-term health of adjacent teeth, dental implant treatment is the most cost effective option long term.